jadebarclay/digitaltools/README.md

 ## Topic and aims

-Place the topic of your workshop here, for example: LimeSurvey, Digital Dexterity, Copyright for researchers, etc.
+Digital tools for research life

 Once you have completed this workshop you should be able to:

-- Explain the difference between copyright and academic integrity
-- Identify the most common sources of GLAM archival text
-- Verb a noun with the following limiting words
+- Use built-in accessibility, research, and qualtiy-of-life tools
+- Access open source, free, university provided and paid tools
+- Improve efficiency with literature, data, writing, outreach, and collaboration
+- Identify stuck spots and blind spots to tune up your workflows

 ## Audience

-This workshop is aimed at researchers and academics in the field of biostatistics.
+This workshop is aimed at researchers and grad students in medicine and health.

 ## Prerequisites